D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/02_preprocess.md

 To make things easy we provide the IDL routine [read_geqdsk.pro](|url|/sourcefile/read_geqdsk.pro.html) to calculate the [fields structure](../03_technical/01_prefida_inputs.html#fields-structure) from EFITs GEQDSK file.

 ```
-IDL> fields = read_geqdsk('g159243.00300',flux=flux)
+IDL> fields = read_geqdsk('g159243.00300',grid,flux=flux)
 ```
-where the `flux` keyword is a named variable that recieves the torodial flux upon executation.
+where `grid` is the interpolation grid and the `flux` keyword is a named variable that recieves the torodial flux upon executation.

 #Extracting GEQDSK file and Plasma Parameters from TRANSP
 It is convenient to grab FIDASIM inputs from previously calculated TRANSP runs.